 Other Things to Consider

-Speeding not does mean you are operating while intoxicated.
+Speeding, in and of itself, does not mean you are operating while intoxicated.
 In many cases, the officer will state that he pulled you over for speeding.
 This simple fact could be favorable to you.
-A careful questioning of the officer and prosecutor in your case could demonstrate that it takes more skill and control to drive a car when exceeding the speed limit, than when moving at a slower pace.
+Careful questioning of the officer and prosecutor in your case could demonstrate that it takes more skill and control to drive a car when exceeding the speed limit, than when moving at a slower pace.
 If the posted speed limit is designed for safe travel by “sober” drivers, then exceeding that speed requires even more care and caution, and is, therefore, a strong indicator that your speed was not affected by your drinking.
 Furthermore, driving under the speed limit is more indicative of someone operating while intoxicated because it is a sign the driving is consciously trying not to attract law enforcement.
-Stone sober people speed everyday.
+Stone sober people speed every day.
 Your Michigan DUI lawyer should question the officer and prosecutor in a way that proves that speeding, alone, proves virtually nothing.

 Dealing with drunk driving cases can be seen as tedious due to the amount of time it takes to effectively collect all of the necessary information and evidence required to prepare a solid defense case.
 If there is evidence favorable to the defense, the prosecutor and police will make it hard to find or worse.
 Only the most experienced OWI defense attorneys will know how to protect and preserve the evidence favorable to the defendant.
 From the discovery phase to the trial, each portion is equally important.